The Modern Energy Hub of the Basin and Range

 • October 2017 – FERC issued the Preliminary Permit

-• May 2020 – White Pine Waterpower researched, prepared, and filed the Pre-Application Document.
+• May 2020 – White Pine Waterpower researched, prepared, and filed a Notice of Intent and Pre-Application Document.

 • September 2020 – Ongoing consultation including community meetings and a site visit with agencies and stakeholders.
 Despite Covid-related restrictions, more than 20 people representing ten agencies and organizations were able to attend and participate in the meeting and site visit safely.